[UPDATED: MAY 2023]

 Getting started with an online course isn’t too tricky.
 You just need to make sure that you take the time to experiment with all of the different options available.

 First of all, you need to create your course.
-Make sure that you’ve carefully taken the time to write out any and all of the different features of the course, that it makes sense grammatically, but you can always join my Course Creator Challenge for FREE to help you to get started.
+Make sure that you’ve carefully taken the time to write and create any content and list all of the different features of the course that it makes sense grammatically.
+You can always start your course creator journey with a mini course that can be launched in 5 easy steps.

 Obviously, you’ll then have to install the core plugin you need for your WordPress website – something like LifterLMS is a good pick & FREE to get started.
 You need to make sure the plugin works properly in order to see success.
 In case you need more help, here is a roadmap on how to get started with WordPress website from scratch.